WTO status and membership in other trade associations

 Alcohol and alcoholic beverages, tobacco, carbonated water as well as mineral oils, their derivatives and substitutes are subject to excise tax collection in accordance with the Law on Excise Taxes.
 Excise taxes are charged on import.
 From February 27, 2015, payment of the tax on coffee is introduced in accordance with the Law on Tax on Coffee.
 Value added tax is charged on import and domestic goods at the rate of 21% and 7%.
 The obligation to pay VAT on importation occurs simultaneously with the obligation to pay customs duties and other import duties.

-VAT on goods temporarily exported for further processing, repairs or installation is determined upon return according to the value added in the foreign country and the material used for the said purposes.
+VAT on goods temporarily exported for further processing, repairs or installation is determined upon return according to the value added in the foreign economy and the material used for the said purposes.
 Exemption from payment of VAT equally applies to both, imported and domestic goods.
 Temporarily imported goods are exempt from payment of VAT, provided that they are also exempt from payment of customs duty under customs regulations.
 For goods that are exempted from paying VAT and subsequently put into free circulation, VAT is calculated (in the same amount that would have to be calculated when importing such goods).

 |Ministry of Economy|